richardreiter/vinyl-exchange-club/README.md

 - The instructions on [how to center a form submit button](https://stackoverflow.com/questions/4221263/center-form-submit-buttons-html-css) were taken from [this Stack Overflow post](https://stackoverflow.com/questions/4221263/center-form-submit-buttons-html-css).
 - The instructions on [how to fix the iframe showing error on validation](https://stackoverflow.com/questions/11810034/iframe-showing-error-on-validation) were taken from [this Stack Overflow post.](https://stackoverflow.com/questions/11810034/iframe-showing-error-on-validation)
 - [This Stack Overflow blog post about best practices for writing code comments](https://stackoverflow.blog/2021/07/05/best-practices-for-writing-code-comments/) inspired me, when leaving code comments/references.
+- [This Youtube video](https://www.youtube.com/watch?v=tKSUokG3Y0w) that taught me more about User Stories.
 - A huge thank you to Anna Greaves and Code Institute for [the Love Running Walkthrough project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) which was a great reference, inspiration and example.

 ### Media